chizganov/puzzlers/README.md

 ## Project structure

-The project directory structure is as following:
+The project directory structure is as follows:

     .
     ├── src/main                                  # Source files